ppd0705/supervisor-gateway/README.md

 # supervisor-gateway

-An RESTful supervisor gateway with paginated and cached process info
+A RESTful supervisor gateway with paginated and cached process info

 ## Features
 - RESTful API to `supevisord` support